 Margaret Peters is an Associate Professor in the Department of Political Science at UCLA.
-She is the author of Trading Barriers: Immigration and the Remaking of Globalization.
+She is an expert in international political economy and is the author of Trading Barriers: Immigration and the Remaking of Globalization.

 But right now so many labour migrants are going to places like the Persian Gulf, Russia, Singapore, countries that are not democratic and while they are earning a lot of money and this is helping their family back home and this is good for the migrants and their families it is not necessarily good for their country.
 Because another finding that we have in the paper is that when migrants go to other autocracies, so when they go to the Persian Gulf, Singapore they are sending back money home and the money they are sending back home is sort of being misattributed to the leaders.
 So when people’s personal economy is doing well they tend to support the leader regardless of who the leader is.
 And so by having people go to places like the Persian Gulf means that migration is actually bolstering authoritarianism, whereas when they can come to western consolidated democracies that can actually lead to greater democratisation.

 MA: And you have also said that it leads to democratization in a sort of cheap way?